 Washdown and Sanitary Bands

 You may have seen this type of conveyor in operation if you've ever watched how doughnuts are made in shops.
-In order to comply with safety regulations, doughnut shops and other industries in the food and pharmaceutical sector frequently use aggressive washing and sterilizing methods.
+In order to comply with safety regulations, doughnut shops and other industries in the food and pharmaceutical sectors frequently use aggressive washing and sterilising methods.
 Hygienic or washdown conveyors are developed specifically for these applications to resist sanitary procedures.
 Flat wire belts, which are durable and easy to clean, are commonly used in conveyors of this sort.

 Uses: These conveyor bands can transport hot or cold materials directly from freezers or furnaces.